 Smart Recovery is secular and science based; using motivational, behavioural and cognitive methods to treat addictions and runs a network of self help meetings and also partners with care professionals.

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership.

-Counselling Directory is a confidential service that encourages those in distress to seek help.
+Counseling Directory is a confidential service that encourages those in distress to seek help.
 The directory contains information on many different types of distress, as well as articles, news, and events.